parsaabadi/CS1XA3/Project02/project02*README.md

 Eating an square causes the worm to grow in length by one.
 The game ends if the worm crashes into the edge of the board or into itself.
 Everytime the snake consumes the red square the point is displated at the bottom left of the canvas.
-Intial point is set to 0
+Intial point score is set to 0
+Intial snake length is 5 blocks